 The SFS Team is currently working to revise the Administrative Rules on the Energy Efficiency Exemption to reflect these changes in state law.

 - DPI does not have information related to meeting performance contracting requirements specified in Wis.Stats. §66.0133.
 Districts should consult their legal counsel to ensure they are in, and can certify to DPI, compliance with this requirement.
-The State Department of Administration does have information on its website State of Wisconsin Performance Contracting Program for state agencies that districts may find useful, including a list of state approved contractors.

 Please contact a school finance consultant if you have questions.